Virtual Gallery of selected pieces available for viewing October 1!

 - No size or date restrictions

-We have prepared a handy resource of Tips for Successful Art Quilt Photography
+Don't miss this!
+We have prepared a handy resource of Tips for Successful Art Quilt Photography.

 Mieke Leenders is a Belgian writer, journalist, and social justice advocate currently residing in Costa Rica.
 In her fiction and poetry, she commonly explores the themes of mental health, artistic expression, identity, and outcasts.
 Mieke enjoys experimenting with form and style, and her work is often reflective in nature.
 She holds a master's degree in art history and has a background in art historical analysis, iconology, interdisciplinary research, and teaching.